eli-johnson-04/aad-project/Milestone_1/Algorithm and Analysis 1.md

 - $Platform_3 = [3];$
 - $cost = 3 + 4 + 3 = 10$

 The ordering of the paintings' heights results in the minimum cost being found by Algorithm 1 as 6, since the cost of each row is decided by the first painting's height ($2 + 1 + 3$).
-However, the true total height of the display would be 10, the maximum height of each row.
+However, the true total height of the display would be 10, the sum of the maximum heights of each row.

 The optimal solution for this setup actually has a height of 8.
 This arrangement maintains the original order of the paintings, but two of the rows are now shorter.
 - $Platform_1 = [2, 3];$